No matter what you are looking for, we have a tutorial and how-tos to help you.

 The git development cycle is as follows:

-git remote add upstream https://gitlab.melroy.org/libreweb/docs-website.git # Add the original repository as upstream remote in git git checkout master # Be sure we're on the master branch git commit -am "My changes" # If applicable, commit your changes (execute "git add -A" before, if you also added new files) git fetch upstream # Get the latest changes from upstream remote git merge upstream/master master # Merge with the upstream remote into your local master branch fork git push
+git remote add upstream https://gitlab.melroy.org/libreweb/docs-website.git # Add the original repository as upstream remote in git git checkout master # Be sure we're on the master branch git commit -am "My changes" # If applicable, commit your changes (execute "git add -A" before, if you also added new files) git fetch upstream # Get the latest changes from upstream remote git rebase upstream/master master # Rebase with the upstream remote into your local master branch fork.
+We prefer rebase over git merge git push

 The last step is creating creating a merge Request in GitLab.
 Select your fork and branch as the source and select